skatenewyorkcity/SimpleWebApp/README.md

 Cool, once we established our sprints, lets use...

 ### Gitflow
 As our version control workflow...Check this [article](https://www.git-tower.com/learn/git/ebook/en/command-line/advanced-topics/git-flow "gitFlow article at git-tower") and lets create our branches; one branch per user story, each of them associated to their parent feature (ex - "feature/ID_userStoryName").
 Note - When working in large groups focus on pushing as frequent as possible, it will mean smaller deltas (smaller code change differences from commit to commit), therefore merge conflicts become easier to manage.

-More on the way...
+Note: Develop branches out of Master, features branch out of and back into Develop.

 ### Authors
 Pedro Garboza